 Night in the Woods Allegations

 Night in the Woods might’ve been a very fun indie game, but behind the scenes were events that led to a very grim outcome.
 The game had been out for two years when accusations against programmer Alec Holowka began to surface.
 This came courtesy of Zoe Quinn five years after Gamergate as she took to twitter with a lengthy thread detailing her supposed relationship with Holowka.
-Specific At this point, the #MeToo movement was being praised for bringing forward a very serious issue in entertainment concerning sexual assault.
+Specifically on how he held her captive when they were working together.
+At this point, the #MeToo movement was being praised for bringing forward a very serious issue in entertainment concerning sexual assault.
 So much so that it was nicknamed the Weinstein effect after a notorious scandal involving Harvey Weinstein.
 However some were worried that anyone could be accused by a single thread without any kind of evidence in order to destroy careers and personal lives, regardless if accusations were true or not.
 Today it’s known as cancel culture.
 That’s exactly what happened as developer Infinite Fall cut ties with Alec right before working on a physical edition of the game.
 Even his own sister sided with Quinn.
 Adding fuel to the fire was social media icon and Crash Override founder, Anita Sarkeesian with her own twitter thread.
 48 hours after losing everything in his life, Alex Holowka committed suicide on August 31st, 2019.

 The aftermath of the affair is just as sour.
 Sarkeesian tried to save face with a post about suicide awareness after constantly cheering for Quinn.
 However Quinn deleted her twitter account after news broke out which feels very suspicious for someone who claims her statements to be true.
 In the days after the incident, reports began to surface that Quinn might have fabricated her story.
 Which can really damage an important movement like #MeToo.
 One article on the post millennial completely breaks down all her tweets that go against almost everything in her claim (Link in the description below).
 And there seems to be a lack of communication on her side following these reports.
 She hasn’t answered any questions that are emailed to her, which some have claimed is very unprofessional and on the same level as her management skills on her Kickstarter project.
 Even John Kricfalusi’s accusers had photographic evidence when going forward with their stories.
 Seeing how Projared was able to prove his case, it feels like a lot of the blanks have been unanswered by both parties.
 We’ll never know about this since dead people can’t tweet.